 The IBC was established to review research and teaching activities that involve biological materials including but not limited to: recombinant or synthetic nucleic acid molecules (rsNA), bacteria and their phages and plasmids, viruses, biological toxins, fungi, mycoplasmas, prions, and parasites; human and non-human primate tissues, body fluids, blood, blood byproducts, and cell lines, transgenic and wild type animals and plants, animal remains and insects that may harbor zoonotic pathogens.

 Institutional policy requires that all biological research is registered, reviewed, and approved by the IBC every three years.
-The IBC review and approval process is based on the completion and submission of the IBC Registration forms to the IBC Office.
+The IBC review and approval process is based on the completion and submission of a biological summary in the HuskySMS database.
+If your lab requires an IBC registration, and you do not see a “Bio” tab in your HuskySMS dashboard, please contact the IBC Office for additional assistance.

 The IBC provides guidance on research related safety issues as described in the NIH Guidelines (Section IV-B-2-b).
 For example, the IBC will assess facilities, incidents, procedures, practices, training and expertise of personnel involved with biological research.
 The IBC will ensure compliance with all necessary health surveillance, data reporting, and adverse event reporting requirements.
 The IBC also works with UConn Biosafety to ensure compliance with other relevant federal and state regulations (e.g. Connecticut Department of Public Health (DPH), Centers for Disease Control and Prevention (CDC), Animal Plant Health Inspection Service (APHIS), etc.).